Clooos/Home-Assistant-Mobile-First/README.md

 1. Download HACS following the instructions on [https://hacs.xyz/docs/setup/download](https://hacs.xyz/docs/setup/download/)
 2. Proceed to the initial configuration following the instructions on [https://hacs.xyz/docs/configuration/basic](https://hacs.xyz/docs/configuration/basic)
-3. Go to HACS > Frontend and click on the + button at the bottom right corner.
+3. On your sidebar go to `HACS` > `Frontend` and click on the `+` button at the bottom right corner.
 Search for each dependency you want to install and click on it.
-Then click on Install this repository in HACS and confirm.
+Then click on `Install this repository in HACS` and confirm.
-4. After installing all the dependencies, go to Configuration > System to restart Home Assistant.
+4. After installing all the dependencies, go to `Configuration` > `System` to restart Home Assistant.

 ## 2. Installing the theme

-1. Download the files from this repository by clicking on Code > Download ZIP
+1. Download the files from this repository by clicking on `Code` > `Download ZIP`.
 2. Copy the `themes` folder in your Home Assistant configuration directory (you can do that with the Samba share add-on or the File editor add-on for exemple).
-3. Add the following lines to your configuration.yaml file:
+3. Add the following lines to your `configuration.yaml` file:

 ```
 frontend: